 It’s important to replace screwdrivers if they get even the slightest bit worn, Hawes says, or the screws can be easily stripped.

 Veteran service technicians say that the 1/16- and 1/4-inch tools are crucial sizes to carry for pool work.

 “The 5/16 is the standard nut size on most terminal connections,” Hawes points out.

 The tools are important for removing motor bolts, radiator hose clamps and heater tops.

 “I generally use nut drivers to dismantle heaters because the variety of the drivers make the job easier than using an ordinary screwdriver,” Jones says.
 “Hex nuts and screws can be removed and tightened easier with nut drivers.”

-Standard wrenches Although many manufacturers make filters and pumps that techs can take apart without tools, experts say plenty of the old-style equipment is still out there, and that requires wrenches.
+Although many manufacturers make filters and pumps that technicians can take apart without tools, experts say plenty of the old-style equipment is still out there, and that requires wrenches.

 “Many techs also carry an adjustable crescent wrench, in case they’re not sure of the size of the nut,” he adds.